QualiTorque/torque-start-environment/README.md

     # using the following pattern <BlueprintName>-build-<RunNumber>
     sandbox_name: demo-sb

-    # [Optional] Your Colony account name.
-The account name is your subdomain in the Colony URL.
+    # [Optional] Your Torque account name.
+The account name is your subdomain in the Torque URL.
     # If set, an action prints (to the workflow log) a link to the sandbox.
-    colony_account: demo-acct
+    torque_account: demo-acct

     # [Optional] Run the blueprint version from a remote Git branch.
 If not provided, the branch
-    # currently connected to Colony will be used.
+    # currently connected to Torque will be used.
     branch: development

     # [Optional] You can provide the blueprint's inputs as a comma-separated list of key=value